 Efracea capsules (contains sucrose) should only be used in moderate to severe rosacea, after a trial of a topical treatment (applied to skin).
 The capsules contain an anti-inflammatory dose of doxycycline and can improve rosacea in more than 80% of patients.

 How long will I need treatment?

 In some people treatment settles the symptoms, others need repeated doses or treatment may need to be ongoing.
-It is generally a long term condition.
+It is generally a long term recurring condition.

 Are there any non medical treatment options?